metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 ### Is the offensive coordinator or the head coach a chess player when it comes to offense?

-No. I see Bill O'Brien has more of an appetite for experimentation and change this season, but he still baffles me from time to time with his insistence on running offensive concepts that have been failing more often than now.
+No. I see Bill O'Brien has more of an appetite this season for experimentation and change, but he still baffles me with his insistence on running offensive concepts that have been failing more often than not.
 His blind devotion to inside zone runs and his poor play-action scheming are good examples of concepts that are featured prominently in the playbook even if they haven't proven themselves over long stretches.

 ***